Cloud Data Platform

 How are cloud data platforms used?

-The elastic nature of cloud data platforms makes them an ideal tool for responding to changing workloads, business goals and markets.
+The elastic nature of cloud data platforms makes them an ideal tool for responding to changing workloads, business goals, and markets.
 But how exactly do businesses use them?
 Read below for a few use cases:

-- Operational insight: Data on a cloud data platform can be easily integrated with business-critical applications, offering a simple way for results to be operationalised and fed back into applications to enable data-driven decisions.
+- Operational insight: Data on a cloud data platform can be easily integrated with business-critical applications, offering a simple way for results to be operationalized and fed back into applications to enable data-driven decisions.

-- Versatile analysis: Data analysts all have their own favourite tools, particularly open-source tools, which can be incompatible with fixed data platforms.
+- Versatile analysis: Data analysts all have their own favorite tools, particularly open-source tools, which can be incompatible with fixed data platforms.
 Cloud data platforms offer full interoperability, which enables subscribers to plug in their own tools and use them within the platform.
 This way, they can migrate insights to another tool if needed and prevent vendor lock-in.

 - Streaming data processing: A cloud data platform combines the abilities of a data lake and a data warehouse to process streaming data and other unstructured enterprise data, enabling machine learning (ML).